1. They’re built to please everyone, and that is the problem

 • A design you’re always “working around.”

 By contrast, custom design starts with the customer experience — not a predetermined template.
+If you’re interested in what a bespoke Shopify build actually involves, here’s an overview of my bespoke Shopify store builds.

 If you want to explore Shopify theme development, Shopify’s official Liquid documentation is an excellent resource.